Video Asset Management for Enterprise | Our Guide To Choosing A DAM

 - Within the organisation, executives and employees can engage in a much more personal way whether they work on premise together or remotely.
 Town hall meetings can be held more frequently and studies have shown that increasing the frequency of messaging better aligns teams.

 - Clients respond well to video.
 There is hardly a presentation that does not involve video anymore because it is impactful and there is endless research about how the recall of messaging with video is significantly higher than without.

 - Adding video to marketing collateral and websites changes the way the public engages with your brand.
 They spend longer on the site, your message is more impactful, and Google ranks your site significantly higher making it more likely to come up in search.

-For those that are just starting with video, the good thing is that you are not too late.
+For those who are just starting with video, the good thing is that you are not too late.
 Just because more enterprise video is being created in day than Hollywood creates in a year doesn’t mean the game is over.
 In fact, it’s only just begun.
-Video Asset Management is also expected to grow fast over the next 5 years with Markets & Markets predicting more than a 15% CAGR between now and 2021.
-The lead factor driving the growth of DAM is video.
+The lead factor driving the growth of DAM (Digital Asset Management) is video.

 What to look for in a Video Asset Management Platform

 Many businesses large and small dip their toes into video production by hiring a millennial with a few shooting and editing skills and then share the content on Dropbox, memory sticks and WeTransfer.
 While this is fine at the beginning, enterprise organisations soon find out that these consumer tools are neither efficient nor scalable when it comes to video.